dippedincode/old-CV/README.md

 - I passed an intensive sofware development bootcamp course at this world renowned institution in central London
 - Focus on learning how to learn to code through individual and team projects following Agile best practices and processes
-- Emphasis also on having a growth mindset, holistic personal development and mental well-being
+- Emphasis also on maintaining a growth mindset, holistic personal development and mental well-being

 ### University of Kent (1995 to 1996)